elaeon/dama_ml/docs/examples.rst

 Numerai competition
 -----------------------

-You need to download and save the data in the correspondient folder (previously difined in the settings.cfg file) and run the commands.
+You need to download and save the numerai's data in the correspondient folder (previously difined in the settings.cfg file) and run the commands.

 .. code-block:: python